AI Unveils Important Genes for Agriculture and Medicine

 The Challenge of Utilizing Genomics Data:

-Forecasting outcomes in agriculture and medicine based on genomics data has been a challenging endeavor.
+Forecasting outcomes in agriculture and medicine based on genomics data has been a challenging endeavour.

 The sheer volume of available genomic information poses difficulties in extracting meaningful insights.
 However, researchers have been diligently working to harness this data and find effective ways to utilize it for predicting responses to nutritional changes, toxins, pathogen exposure, and more.